peteroupc/html3dutil/doc/tutorial-glmath.md

 **Rotation angles (such as used in `mat4rotate` and `quatRotate`):**

-If the axis of rotation points toward the viewer, the angle runs:
+Whenever the axis of rotation points toward the viewer, if the coordinate system is...

-* Right handed: Counterclockwise if the angle's value is positive, clockwise if negative.
+* ...right handed, and the angle's value is positive (resp. negative), then the angle runs counterclockwise (resp. clockwise).
-* Left handed: Clockwise if the angle's value is positive, counterclockwise if negative.
+* ...left handed, and the angle's value is positive (resp. negative), then the angle runs clockwise (resp. counterclockwise).

-**Normals and triangle orientation**
+**Cross product (`vec3cross(A, B)`) and normals**

-The orientation of a triangle formed by points A, B, and C can be found by applying the rules for the cross product of the two vectors (A minus C) and (B minus C), in that order.

-The resulting cross product is that triangle's _normal_ (a vector that points away from the triangle's surface).
-For each normal to point outward, as it usually is, each triangle should be oriented counterclockwise for right-handed coordinate systems and clockwise for left-handed systems.
-A triangle with an outward-pointing normal is called a _front face_, and any other triangle is a _back face_.
+Given a triangle formed by points A, B, and C, the [cross product](<a href="H3DU.Math.md#H3DU.Math.vec3cross">H3DU.Math.vec3cross</a>) of the two vectors (A minus C) and (B minus C), in that order, is a _normal_ of that triangle (a vector that points away from the triangle's surface).
+The cross product normal will be such that, whenever it points toward the viewer, the triangle's vertices are oriented counterclockwise for right-handed coordinate systems, or clockwise for left-handed systems.
+(In general, there are two possible choices for normals, which each point in opposite directions.)

+It follows from this that the cross product of A and B will behave like the cross product normal of the triangle formed by point A, point B, and the point (0,0,0) in that order (since A minus (0,0,0) is A, and B minus (0,0,0) is B).

+### Orientation and face classification

+To find the orientation of a triangle, apply the following formula:

+    (X3 - X1) * (Y3 - Y2) - (X3 - X2) * (Y3 - Y1)

+(Half of the result will be the triangle's signed area.)

+If the window space X axis points right and the Y axis points...

+* ...up (which is the case in WebGL), and the result is positive (resp. negative), then the triangle's vertices are oriented counterclockwise (resp. clockwise).
+* ...down, and the result is positive (resp. negative), then the vertices are oriented clockwise (resp. counterclockwise).

+Note that finding the orientation is done on the triangle's two-dimensional projection in _window coordinates_ (which roughly correspond to the triangle's location on the screen or frame buffer).

+By default, counterclockwise oriented triangles are _front faces_, and other triangles are _back faces_.
+To change which kinds of triangles are front faces, call the `frontFace` method of Scene3D.

 [Back to documentation index.](index.md)